University of California Cooperative Extension

 The California Department of Forestry and Fire Protection (CalFIRE) administers several state and federal forestry assistance programs to assist communities with multiple-ownership watershed and community issues related to prefire fuels treatment, forest health, erosion control, and fisheries issues.
 CalFIRE provides a list of Forestry Assistance Specialists that can answer questions and explain available stewardship financial assistance program.

 CalFIRE also funds the Forest Stewardship Helpline so forest landowners and homeowners can ask questions of a professional forester by calling 800-738-8733 (PET TREE).
 They publish a quarterly newsletter, the Forestland Steward, with current information for California forest landowners.

-The California Department of Fish and Game manages the state's wetlands and wildlife habitats.
-CDF&G manages the private lands habitat enhancement and management program to help private landowners maintain and enhance wildlife habitat.
+The California Department of Fish and Wildlife manages the state's wetlands and wildlife habitats.
+CDF&W manages the private lands habitat enhancement and management program to help private landowners maintain and enhance wildlife habitat.
 They also offer the fisheries restoration grant program to support projects from sediment reduction to watershed education throughout coastal California.

 Resource Conservation Districts work to create for private landowners to identify and accomplish stewardship goals on an individual or watershed basis.
 Over 100 RCDs operate in California.
 They are independent local government organizations that coordinate between local landowners and the federal government, primarily the Natural Resources Conservation Service (NRCS).
 The NRCS has offices and staff around the state to manage a number of cost share and technical assistance programs.
 Information on the various programs can be found on their state web site and by contacting local offices.